Egypt Day 1: Arriving in Luxor

 Flying into Egypt

 I thought I was flying into a desert.
 But all i can see out my window is lush green farms as we near the Luxor airport.
 But i guess there should be farms, we are flying over the mighty Nile river.
 But out the other side, it is brown sand, miles and miles of desert, I guess the Nile does have a limited reach, I think as we touch down smoothly on our Egypt Air flight.

 Slowly but evidently, my anxiety starts to mount.
+Why did I not book a private airport transfer from Luxor Airport in advance!
+They are so cheap!
 I have read to expect a hassle from taxi drivers, street vendors and sellers, who may go as fas as to physically grab you and bring you to their shop.
 But I have also read that travelling with children can be hassle-free, as Arabs love children, and are eager to help foreigners.

 We are about to deplane, I hope I can find a SIM card at the airport.
 Our two hours in Cairo airport did not result in one, and without wifi there, I was unable to download our hotel address or location.
 Lets hope we make it into our beds tonight!